 Most people only need the simple coverage a term policy provides.
 However, having liquidity in your life insurance can boost emergency or retirement funds for those with more complex financial needs.

 Only some types of life insurance are considered liquid assets.
-A liquid asset is something that you own that can be easily liquidated —i.e., turned into cash—like your investment account.
+A liquid asset is something that you own that can be easily liquidated — i.e., turned into cash — such as your investment account.
 For your beneficiaries, the death benefit is a liquid asset when it’s paid out to them.

 Your life insurance policy is a liquid asset for you if: